 - The health of your industry

-- Perhaps most importantly the state – and transferrable VALUE – of your Business
+- Perhaps most importantly, the sellability and value of your business

 Should I sell?
 Should I wait?
-When?
-Price?
+Till When?
+At what price?
 The answers are different for every one of you reading this article.
-Our current clients (mid-COVID) range from $0 in revenue to having their best year ever.
 What is the same for every business, however, is the series of questions and considerations to design an exit plan.

-If the value of your business is down during COVID-19, but still reasonable for your needs, consider selling.
+If the value of your business was down during Covid, but still reasonable for your needs, consider selling.
 Get over the emotion of it being worth more at the beginning of 2020 and don’t gamble on the future.
-If you cannot jump out at the current value, get hyper-focused now on comprehensive, realistic exit planning.
+If you cannot jump out at the current value, get hyper-focused now on a comprehensive, realistic exit strategy.
 Call if we can help you think through your specific situation.

 Whatever your situation, these 5 Action Items Apply:

-- Get absolute clarity from your CPA or tax advisor and HR consultant on your obligations regarding employment laws under COVID-19 and loan uses / forgiveness.
-Do what you need to do to have your 2020 financial statements in order shortly after December 31st.
+- Get absolute clarity from your CPA / tax advisor loan uses / forgiveness stemming from loans you have gotten throughout Covid.
+Do what you need to do to have your financial statements in order shortly after December 31st.

-- Request an estimate of value based on your best forecast for 2020.
-This is not an exact science (it never is) but a mid-COVID estimate will give you a baseline for decision-making.
-Get this done now, you can quickly update it when your numbers are final.
+- Request an estimate of value based.
+This is not an exact science (it never is) but an estimate will give you a baseline for decision-making.
+Get this done now, you can quickly update it each year.

 - With items #1 and #2 as a foundation, set out a preliminary goal (target date and value) for the sale of your business.